Windwagon Smith: Historical accounts

 Contemporary news accounts have at least three real-life inventors of land-sailing, wind-powered wagons in that era.
 According to the December 1846 issue of the Independence Expositor newspaper, the first was a man named William Thomas.
 In 1853 Thomas showed a prototype with oversized wheels to the U.S. Army at Fort Leavenworth and formed an Overland Navigation Company.
 A second account involves Andy Dawson of Oskaloosa.
 According to Frank Leslie's Illustrated Newspaper, a third account involves Oskaloosa sawmill owner Samuel Peppard, who is said to have invented a sailing wagon in 1860 with at least partial success, according to the magazine's description of its arrival in Fort Kearny, Nebraska—250 miles from his starting point.

 Retellings

 Wilbur Lang Schramm's short story "Windwagon Smith" won the 1942 O. Henry Award for fiction.
 It was later included in Windwagon Smith and Other Yarns, which was published in 1947.

-Directed by Charles Nichols and with narration by Rex Allen, the Walt Disney cartoon The Saga of Windwagon Smith was released on March 16, 1961.
+Directed by Charles Nichols and with narration by Rex Allen and the Sons of the Pioneers, the Walt Disney cartoon The Saga of Windwagon Smith was released on March 16, 1961.

 Since 1972 the annual River Festival in Wichita, Kansas, has chosen an "Admiral Windwagon Smith" from its volunteers to serve as a "costumed, sword-carrying mascot" of the event.